raspberrypilearning/software-guide/README.md

 By following this tutorial you will learn:

-- How to install and operating system for your Raspberry Pi
+- How to install an operating system for your Raspberry Pi
 - How to download and install the software you need on an SD card
 - How to backup your files